Welcome to St. Paul’s Episcopal Church!

 St. Paul’s This Week

-ST. PAUL’S UPCOMING EVENTS – May 5, 2024
+ST. PAUL’S UPCOMING EVENTS – October 3, 2024

 Looking ahead . . .

-May 18th – Red Cross First Aid Training
+October 26th – Red Cross Training

 We also need folks to sign up to be greeters, coffee hour hosts, ushers, etc. As we return to in-person activities our need for volunteers has returned.
 Don’t be shy!